 Four action plans will now be developed that will ensure the city delivers on the strategy’s three main aims, that:

-Edinburgh has a long history as a world centre for the culture and creative sector and the draft strategy sets out the overall purpose, vision and aims for the future of the service in the Council.
+Edinburgh has a long history as a world centre for the culture and creative sector and the strategy sets out the overall purpose, vision and aims for the future of the service in the Council.
 Four individual service area action plans will be developed for:

 Culture and Communities Convener Cllr Val Walker said:

 “The Council has a vital role to play in Edinburgh’s festivals and events sector and our Citywide Cultural Strategy 2023-2030 as well as our existing funding programmes reflect our direct and continued support, contributing to the retention of jobs, creative practices and future development.

 This strategy outlines the priorities and guiding principles of our support for culture in Edinburgh over the next eight years.
 The pandemic had a massive impact on this sector but also meant creative minds have been hard at work to reappraise long term challenges as well as look for new opportunities.
 It’s exciting that we’re finding new ways of working to reach existing and new audiences and support career development of those in the sector.
 Following today’s endorsement the strategy will be developed further and we will ensure the future of the sector and maximise on this potential.”